metaodi/osmapi/README.md

 ### OAuth authentication

-Username/Password authentication will be deprecated in 2024.
+Username/Password authentication will be deprecated in 2024 (see [official OWG announcemnt](https://www.openstreetmap.org/user/pnorman/diary/401157) for details).
-In order to use this library, you'll need to use OAuth 2.0.
+In order to use this library in the future, you'll need to use OAuth 2.0.

 To use OAuth 2.0, you must register an application with an OpenStreetMap account, either on the [development server](https://master.apis.dev.openstreetmap.org/oauth2/applications) or on the [production server](https://www.openstreetmap.org/oauth2/applications).
 Once this registration is done, you'll get a `client_id` and a `client_secret` that you can use to authenticate users.